:star2: Bhakti-Ratna Course 4 - (Registration open) :star2:

 After extensive study of the Vedic scripture, Satyanarayana Dasa realized is was essential to establish a proper facility to protect this ancient knowledge.
 Therefore with the support of his guru Sri Haridas Shastri Maharaj and his family, he founded the Jiva Institute of Vedic Studies to preserve and teach this ancient wisdom.

-In addition to serving as the Director of the Jiva institute of Vedic Studies, Satyanarayana Dasa has continued his intensive scholarship.
-He has also earned four traditional shastric degrees, a law degree from Agra University, and a PhD in Sanskrit form Agra University.
-His dissertation on Jiva Gosvami’s Bhakti Sandarbha was expanded into a three volume book.
+In addition to serving as the Director of the Jiva Institute of Vedic Studies, Satyanarayana Dasa has continued his intensive scholarship.
+He has also earned four traditional shastric degrees, a law degree from Agra University, and a PhD in Sanskrit from Agra University.
+His dissertation on Jiva Gosvami’s Bhakti Sandarbha was expanded into a three-volume book.
 Satyanarayana has published fifteen books on Indian philosophy and culture.
-He is in the process of translating all of Jiva Gosvami’s Sandarbhas.
+He has translated all of Jiva Gosvami’s Sandarbhas.

 In addition to teaching at his Institute in Vrindavan, Satyanarayana Dasa gives seminars and lectures on Sanskrit and a variety of topics relating to Indian philosophy in Europe and the United States.
-He is a visiting professor at Rutgers, the State University of New Jersey where he teaches every summer as well as Adjunct Faculty Member of Hindu University of America, in Florida.
-He also teaches at Mississippi State University and Université Terre de Ciel, France.
+He served as a visiting professor at Rutgers, the State University of New Jersey as well as an Adjunct Faculty member of Hindu University of America, in Florida.
+He also taught at Mississippi State University and Université Terre de Ciel, France.

 • Music and spirituality are connected: Dr. Satyanarayana Dasa - Vrindavan Today June 28, 2015